t41372/Open-LLM-VTuber/README.md

 `py3-tts` is used instead of the more famous `pyttsx3` because I couldn't get the latest version working.
 In addition, `pyttsx3` seems unmaintained.

 This library will use the appropriate TTS engine on your machine.
-It uses `sapi5` on Windows, `nsss` on mac, and `espeak` on other platforms.
+It uses `sapi5` on Windows, `nsss` on Mac, and `espeak` on other platforms.

 ### barkTTS
 Install the pip package and turn it on in `conf.yaml`.